 A recent EU legislation has been put in place to allow people to request the removal of search engine links that lead to information that could be deemed inaccurate or misleading.
 Google, Bing and Yahoo are all expected to respond to such requests, which could have a marked effect on the way businesses recruit.
 This week, we take a look at the alternatives to organic searches and how to continue sourcing employees without needing the search engines.

 The Right to be Forgotten

 Recruiting in an online-based world has meant that many look to the internet to discover as much information about a candidate as possible before the interview.
 Typing a name into Google can return thousands of results, some relevant and others irrelevant or inaccurate.
 The new ruling, made by the European Union’s highest court of law, states that search engines are now obligated to conduct investigations into requests to remove links found as result of an internet search.
-Although the information will not be removed from the internet as whole, it will not be visible to those looking via a search engine – you can read our full post on it here.
+Although the information will not be removed from the internet as whole, it will not be visible to those looking via a search engine.

 Websites to Aid Recruitment